-If you look at the PE800, for example, there are just a few parts you have to put together.
+If you have a sewing/embroidery combination machine, there are just a few parts you have to put together.
 There’s the main body of the machine (which looks a lot like a sewing machine), then there is the embroidery module, and finally you have the hoops.
 So, once you set up the main body of the machine, all you need to do is connect the embroidery module.
 There should be a fairly straightforward way that these two pieces attach.
 On my machine, they simply clip together and it’s pretty obvious when you have it in place due to the audible “click.”

 To complete setup, all you have to do is to attach the hoop to the embroidery arm.
 On my embroidery machine, I have to pinch two buttons together on the hoop, then set it in place on the arm and then release the buttons to lock it.
 Again, it’s pretty easy to feel when you have it attached correctly as it clicks into place.
 Also, most machines will give you an error if you try to embroider anything with a hoop that’s not properly attached.

 If you have a machine that is a sewing/embroidery combination machine, you will want to take a couple of additional measures.
 First of all, you need to make sure that the feed dogs are down.
 You also want to make sure you’re using an appropriate presser foot.
 An embroidery presser foot has a circle at the bottom of it whereas a regular presser foot is rectangular in shape.
 When you are embroidering, you will not need to use the pedal to make the machine start and stop.

 Want to see how easy it is to set up and get started using an embroidery machine?
 Check out this previous post where I helped my buddy Rosselyn get her PE800 out of the box and start embroidering.

 What stabilizer do I need?
 And do I need stabilizer at all?